 . . . and it's yours for free.
 Take our 60-second quiz and learn exactly how many calories you should eat, what your "macros" should be, what foods are best for you, and more.Take the Quiz

 A high-protein diet and protein powders aren’t inherently unhealthy.

 In fact, research indicates exactly the opposite—a high-protein diet confers a number of health benefits, and a high-quality protein powder is a great way to bolster your protein intake.

 That said, protein powders aren’t as nutritious as whole foods and can bother your stomach if over-consumed.
 This is why you want to use them as dietary supplements and not staples.

-All you have to do is keep your protein powder intake to less than 40 percent of your daily calories, and have no more than 40 to 50 grams of protein powder in one meal, and you should have no issues.
+All you have to do is keep your protein powder intake to 20% of your daily calories or less, and have no more than 40 to 50 grams of protein powder in one meal, and you should have no issues.